 Tarrant County published a Public Notice announcing and summarizing the proposed draft Action Plan for Program Year (PY) 2023 in the Commercial Recorder on March 16, 2023, opening the thirty (30)-day public comment period.
-A public hearing will be held on April 18, 2023 at Tarrant County Commissioners Court, 10:00 AM to conclude the comment period.
-The Mayors' Council of Tarrant County will review a draft summary of the Action Plan on April 3, 2023 and if approved a resolution will be included in the attachments of the final Action Plan.
+A public hearing was held on April 18, 2023 at Tarrant County Commissioners Court, 10:00 AM to conclude the comment period.
+No comments were provided.
+The Mayors' Council of Tarrant County reviewed and approved a draft summary of the Action Plan on April 3, 2023 with a resolution in the appendices.
+Resolution will be included in the attachments of the final Action Plan.
 CDHD staff has prepared environmental reviews of the projects under the Action Plan and will comply with all consultation and public notice requirements.
 The Environmental Review Record will be on file at the CDHD office and through the HUD Environmental Review Online System (HEROS).